mrjohnnycake/homelab-notes/Proxmox/Base Proxmox Setup.md

 aliases:
   - Default Note
   - Note Layout
-tags:
+tags: []
-  - "#template"
 type:
 modified: Thu 2023-12-28 @ 08:53 AM
 ---
 > [!abstract] In This Install
 > -

 *This note is for brand new installs OR starting over completely.
-For upgrading pre-existing installs see* my [[Proxmox]] note
+For upgrading pre-existing installs see* my [[Proxmox OS]] note

 # Pre-Steps